 If single value is configured for lpwus-LoFrameOffsetList, and if the gap between the LO and the corresponding PO is no less than the wake-up delay that a UE supports, the UE monitors the LO associated with the offset, otherwise the UE follows the paging monitoring procedure as described in clause 7.1 or 7.2.

 If more than one values are configured for lpwus-LoFrameOffsetList, and if the gap between the LO associated with at least one offset and the corresponding PO is no less than the wake-up delay that a UE supports, the UE monitors the LO associated with the smallest offset value with which the gap between the LO and the corresponding PO is no less than the wake-up delay, otherwise the UE follows the paging monitoring procedure as described in clause 7.1 or 7.2.
+In case the UE is able to monitor more than one LO associated with its PO, then the UE monitors the LO closest to its PO.

 Clarify in TS 38.304 that in case there is more than one candidate LO before the PO that the UE is able to monitor, then the UE monitors the LO closest to the PO